 Once warm-up is complete students then proceed to light flexibility stretching all parts of the body for approximately 5 minutes.
 This promotes injury prevention, improves reaction time and fluidity of movement, to finally increases range of motion and therefore dexterity and power.

-The next phase of training depending on the daily routine in question could either involve shadowboxing, mirror or line drills, one-on-one punch mitt work with coaches or assigned partners, interval training, and or circuit training at various stations whether it be the heavy or light bag station, floor or ring work.
+The next phase of training depending on the daily routine in question could either involve shadowboxing, mirror or line drills, one-on-one punch mitt work with coaches or assigned partners, interval training and or circuit training at various stations whether it be the heavy or light bag station, floor or ring work.

 Relating to the program itself it must be noted that curriculum activities whether attempted individually or with a classmate are to be accomplished in a progressive manner.
 This means that starting with the sport’s fundamentals students do not proceed to the more refined tasks until they’ve consistently demonstrated an ability to deploy the basic and or prerequisite skills.

 Fundamentals include learning stance, directional footwork, and striking technique, initially to be done in concert with line drills.
 Such drills provide for the combining of punches, head movement, and footwork to develop balance in motion.
 Once proficient, group members then progress to shadowboxing, a consummate exercise which serves to enhance overall technique as well as one’s creativity and flow.
-Properly applied to light and heavy bags, such skill sets or sequential movements refined during the shadowboxing process allow individuals to obtain the best all-around workout possible.
+Properly applied to light and heavy bags, acquired skill sets or sequential movements refined during the shadowboxing process allow individuals to obtain the best all-around workout possible.

 With an initial emphasis on proper form to subsequently add speed and power, heavy bag workouts build strength and stamina, teaching recreational boxers how to put weight and leverage into their striking motion.
 Then there are the light bags to include air filled speed bags or double-end bags.
 These items are not only essential as concerns the development of rhythm and timing, but they ultimately increase one’s overall hand eye coordination so as to land the most accurate of blows.